Estate Planning for Your Retirement in Bakersfield

 You have arrived.
+Congratulations!
 Just a moment ago you were Nearing Retirement.
 When did you get to this place in life so quickly?
-Yikes, what do you need to do right now in preparation for that day?
+Yikes, have you done any estate planning for retirement?

 This is often an exciting, yet bittersweet time of life.